How to Decorate with Christmas Lights

 For the look above, keep the natural mood by outfitting each tree with a sprinkle of champagne or warm white lights.
 Matching tree skirts and simple gift wrap complete the look.

 Light the Way

 Light a welcoming path up to your door with these outdoor Christmas lighting ideas:

 - Line walkways with solar-powered, themed Christmas lights such as candy canes, snowmen, snowflakes and more.

-- Cut stars in paper bags and fill them with sand and battery-operated tea candles.
+- Cut stars in paper bags and fill them with sand and battery-operated tea candles for luminaries.

 - Fill lanterns with colorful string lights and place them around your porch or patio.